harikvpy/crispy-forms/README.md

 The task of defining a FormGroup and then specifying its layout via `CrispyForm.fields` can soon become quite repetitive and tedious.
 Besides, this process spreads the logic of the form across two different declarations, even though they are closely related to each other.
 So to streamline the process, the library component comes with a few helper methods that can be used to define the form & its layout in one declaration.

-This is facilitated by the `CrispyFormField` interface, which is defined as:
+This is facilitated by the `CrispyField` interface, which is defined as:
 ```
-export interface CrispyFormField {
+export interface CrispyField {
   name: string;
   type: CrispyFieldType;
   initial: any;